 In Conversation with The Finnish Institutes is a 6-part discussion series hosted by the Finnish Cultural and Academic Institutes (Benelux, Berlin, New York, Oslo, Paris, and the UK + Ireland).
-Each of the 6 discussions, taking place online from October 2021 until spring 2022, focus on different subject matters ranging from decolonization to Sámi arts and culture.
+Each of the discussions focus on different subject matters ranging from decolonization to Sámi arts and culture.

 The conversation series invites professionals from the arts, culture, and science spheres to ponder and discuss modern perspectives on ways of creating and being.
 The discussions use a collection of antiracist, decolonial, and intersectional tools to bring critical perspectives to mainstream narratives.
 The series is curated and moderated by Monica Gathuo.